Water-unsplash cut.jpg

 Mark Gottschalk

-The mahogany pieces are dyed and lacquered, while the aluminum is cut, sanded, and then either polished or brushed.
-Bold transparent pigments are blended to color the latest designs, which are then finished with a coat of crystal clear, VOC-free resin.
+Gottschalk creates his pieces on computerized machinery.
+Once the rough wood shapes are laminated, he shapes them by hand to the desired result.
+The mahogany pieces are dyed and lacquered, and the aluminum is machined, cut, polished, or brushed.
+Bold Transparent pigments are blended to color the most recent designs, which are then highlighted with a coat of crystal clear VOC resin.

-I received my BFA from the Minneapolis College of Art and Design, where I studied under light artist Cork Marcheski and sculptor Dick Graham.
-While at MCAD, I worked under George Morrison to create Morrison's "Red Totems."
+Gottschalk received his BFA degree from Minneapolis College of Art and Design, where he studied under light artist Cork Marcheski and sculptor Dick Graham.
+While at MCAD, Gottschalk worked under George Morrison to create Morrison's "Red Totems."